fbpx

 For a daily long-distance wild-swimming ritual, the right fins are essential

-My mornings are where the magic happens.
+My mornings are where the magic happens, with what I believe to be the best swim fins on my feet.
 I live close to a long stretch of beach along the North Fork of Long Island, and I greet it each day with a long, luxuriously free swim.

 The ritual goes something like this: